-Tags can be managed by an administrator under Admin Tools > General Settings > Tags .
-The two most common reasons to administrate tags are to delete tags that no longer serve a purpose and to promote personal tags to organizational tags.
+Tags can be managed by an administrator under $General\ Settings > Tags$.
+The two most common reasons to administrate tags is to delete tags that no longer serve a purpose and to promote personal tags to organizational tags.

 Administrators, or those with tagging rights, can also secure tags, limiting who can view them.
 Add security by clicking on the button in the tag's detail screen.
 This applies only to organizational tags, since personal tags are already limited to the tag creator and administrators by default.
 For more information about security settings, see the Securing Rock chapter of the Rock Admin Hero Guide.